nii-yamagishilab/Capsule-Forensics/README.md

 - Real images: ./dataset/\<train;test;validation\>/Real
 - Fake images: ./dataset/\<train;test;validation\>/Fake

+The dataset need to be pre-processed to crop facial area.

 ## Training
 **Note**: Parameters with detail explanation could be found in the corresponding source code.